-We have cared much about the efficiency of machine learning inference process.
-As a part of this effort, we recently came up with a hash code-based source separation system, where we used specially designed hash function to increase the source separation performance and efficiency.
+We have cared much about the efficiency of the machine learning inference process.
+As a part of this effort, we recently came up with a hash code-based source separation system, where we used a specially designed hash function to increase the source separation performance and efficiency.

 KNN Source Separation